 Deep antagonism between modernizing trends, especially the rule of law and the concentration of unchecked power at the top — be it under a tsar, a communist dictatorship (1917-1991), or Vladimir Putin’s vertical “sovereign democracy” — has produced an unstable and skittish polity.
 Periods of repression (extreme under Stalin) are punctuated by decade-long episodes of exuberant liberation (viz.
 Gorbachev and Yeltsin), but consolidating reforms are, in turn, undermined by renewed centralization and turn toward authoritarianism at the top.

-Emancipated from communism in 1991, Russia has been struggling to institute democracy and a market economy in the face of countervailing trends, among them, Muslim irredentism in the Caucasus, endemic corruption and state control of the economy, rise of nativism and nationalism, and, on the part of the power elite, a backsliding into authoritarianism.
-Significant progress has been achieved nevertheless, in part, because the profits from the rich deposits of oil and natural gas were shared broadly.
+Emancipated from communism in 1991, Russia has been struggling to institute democracy and a market economy in the face of countervailing trends, among them, Muslim irredentism in the Caucasus, endemic corruption and state control of the economy, rise of nativism and nationalism, and, on the part of the power elite, a backsliding into a populist authoritarianism stoking resentment against the West.
+Significant progress has been achieved nevertheless, in part, because the profits from the rich deposits of oil and natural gas have been shared broadly, albeit unevenly.
+A new generation of Russian citizens, modern and free from the instinctive Soviet fear of state authority, is now entering their twenties and is bound to affect the country's future by expecting more democracy and more freedom.
 But the overall picture remains mixed, especially since Russia’s annexation of the Crimea in 2014 and subsequent fomenting of civil war in eastern Ukraine.
-Russia’s aggression toward Ukraine led to the imposition of sanctions by the US and the EU, as well as a relative political isolation.
-As a result, the benign international climate Russia enjoyed in the wake of the cold war has been replaced with a renewed antagonism with the West.
+Russia’s aggression toward Ukraine led to the imposition of sanctions by the US and EU, as well as relative international isolation.
+Russia's aggressive meddling in the US Presidential Elections in 2016 has led to further estrangement between the two nuclear superpowers.
+The benign international climate Russia enjoyed for over two decades since the end of the cold war and collapse of communism has been replaced with a renewed antagonism with the West.

 Copyright © 2010, 2018 by Gregory Freidin